obna/traveler_software_engineering/README.md

 So that I can see the location, interesting features, and other descriptions about a destination.
 Route: show → views.show_destination → show_destination.html

-Feature: Show all Locations
+Feature: Show a Location
-As an authenticated user of the web site traveler
+As an authenticated user of the website traveler
-I want to see all possible travel locations
-So that I can determine what country and city I may want to visit next
+So that I can read all the possible destinations of one location I want to list all the attributes of a particular location
-Route: / or index → views.index function → index.html
+Route: location/<int:location_id>/show or show_location → views.show_location function → show_location.html

 # source djangoenv/Scripts/activate